LOST, 1996

 Lost (Black Female).
 Xerox photocopies of found flyers, pins, tape; variable dimensions.
 First exhibited at O.K.
 Harris Works of Art, New York, 1996; later featured in Art in the Streets, The Geffen Contemporary at MOCA (2011).
 Privately held.

-In the early 1990s, Brunetti circulated his “Oval Parody’’ graphic on t-shirts and hats sold through Union, James Jebbia’s shop on Spring Street in New York.
-Union’s retail mix at the time included apparel by independent graphic originators, including Keith Haring’s Pop Shop “Radioactive Baby’’ designs, positioning Brunetti’s work in dialogue with an emerging street-to-gallery visual culture.
-After seeing these items at Union, Karp contacted Brunetti and noted affinities between Brunetti’s commercial iconography and Andy Warhol’s precedents in Pop.
+In the early 1990s, Brunetti circulated his “Oval Parody” graphic on t-shirts and hats sold through Union, James Jebbia’s shop on Spring Street in New York.
+Union’s retail mix at the time included apparel by independent graphic originators, including Keith Haring’s Pop Shop “Radioactive Baby” designs, positioning Brunetti’s iconography within an emerging street-to-gallery visual language.
+After encountering these items at Union, Ivan Karp contacted Brunetti and noted affinities between Brunetti’s commercial iconography and Pop precedents associated with Andy Warhol.
 Karp subsequently organized Brunetti’s first exhibition, LOST, at O.K.
 Harris Works of Art in 1996.

-For that installation, Brunetti assembled Xerox photocopies of original flyers—“lost’’ notices and hand-drawn appeals found on streets, utility poles, and bulletin boards while he worked as a bicycle messenger in New York.
-Each sheet reflects the flyer exactly as encountered, without redrawing, redesign, or intervention.
-The installation explores communication made from urgency rather than style, preserving publicly authored messages created out of necessity.
+For LOST, Brunetti assembled Xerox photocopies of flyers—“lost” notices and hand-drawn appeals—collected from streets, utility poles, and bulletin boards while he worked as a bicycle messenger in New York.
+Each sheet reproduces the flyer as encountered, without redesign or intervention.
+The installation preserves publicly authored messages made from necessity, foregrounding how images circulate outside formal channels of authorship and display.

-All original photocopies and associated exhibition materials from the 1996 presentation were retained by Brunetti following the close of the show.
-These components, together with correspondence from O.K.
-Harris, form the basis of the installation as it is now held in the archive of the Erik Brunetti Foundation for the Arts.
+Following the close of the 1996 exhibition, Brunetti retained the original photocopies and related exhibition materials.
+These components, together with O.K.
+Harris correspondence and documentation, form the basis of the installation as held in the archive of the Erik Brunetti Foundation for the Arts.

 Subscribe to Erik Brunetti Foundation for the Arts Journal